February 11, 2019

 After comparing all the features that Hyper-V VHD and VHDX files provide, it is safe to say that Hyper-V VHDX is a more efficient and reliable file format built to handle performance demands of modern virtual environments.

 Make sure you protect your VHD and VHDX disks with a data protection solution tailored for virtualized infrastructure, like NAKIVO Backup & Replication.
-Request a live demo by one of our engineers or download a full-featured free trial to test the product in your Hyper-V environment today.
+Request a live demo by one of our engineers or download Free Trial to test the product in your Hyper-V environment today.